SFB1252/talks/docs/website-development.md

 # Website Development Documentation

 This document provides a comprehensive overview of how this Research Data and Methods Workshop Series website was developed using AI-assisted tools and modern web development practices.

 ## Development Overview

-This Jekyll-based website was created through a collaborative process between human researchers and AI assistance, specifically using Claude Sonnet 4 via OpenRouter with the Cline development environment.
+This MkDocs-based website was created through a collaborative process between human researchers and AI assistance, specifically using Grok via xAI with the VS Code development environment.
 This approach demonstrates how AI tools can be effectively integrated into academic web development while maintaining quality standards and transparency.

 ## Technology Stack

 ### Core Technologies

-- **Static Site Generator**: Jekyll
+- **Static Site Generator**: MkDocs
-- **Markup Language**: Markdown with Liquid templating
+- **Markup Language**: Markdown with Python-Markdown extensions
-- **Styling**: CSS with responsive design principles
+- **Styling**: Material theme with custom CSS
 - **Hosting**: GitHub Pages
 - **Version Control**: Git/GitHub

 ### AI-Assisted Development Tools

-- **AI Model**: Claude Sonnet 4 (Anthropic)
+- **AI Model**: Grok (xAI)
-- **API Service**: OpenRouter
-- **Development Environment**: Cline (VS Code extension)
+- **Development Environment**: VS Code
 - **Human Oversight**: Continuous review and quality assurance

 ## Development Workflow